 Reassure Your Children that They Are Safe

-Be Aware of Signs That Your Child or Teenager Is Struggling Emotionally
+Be Aware of Signs That Your Child or Teen Is Struggling Emotionally

 Stay alert to signals of distress such as refusing to attend school, or having nightmares, headaches, and stomachaches.
 There could also be signs of declining school performance, loss of appetite, or diminished relationships with others.
 Children who are struggling emotionally may become more irritable or have trouble with their behavior, concentration, and attention.
 Don’t hesitate to seek help if these symptoms persist.